 Q: This is before we get to school, but how would you describe sort of the culture there?
-I mean you have miners, who are obviously... this was not a job that many people wanted to do, and these were people from certain areas, and this was the work of opportunity, dangerous work and all that, and hard drinking and all that.
+I mean you have miners, who are obviously-this was not a job that many people wanted to do, and these were people from certain areas, and this was the work of opportunity, dangerous work and all that, and hard drinking and all that.

-METRINKO: Hard drinking, fighting, etc. - yes.
+METRINKO: Hard drinking, fighting, et cetera-yes.
 It's a strange culture.
-The town of Olyphant, when I was growing up, had approximately 7,000 people.
-There were something like 10 or 12 exquisite churches there.
+The town of Olyphant, when I was growing up, had approximately seven thousand people.
+There were something like ten or twelve exquisite churches there.
 The miners and their families had poured all sorts of money into absolutely beautiful churches.
-If you had been in Europe and seen any of these churches you would have immediately gone on a tour of the inside they were that lovely - and still are that lovely.
+If you had been in Europe and seen any of these churches you would have immediately gone on a tour of the inside.
+They were that lovely-and still are that lovely.
 In fact, now there's a church tour that concentrates on the town.
 At the same time, it was a very multilingual town.
 The town consisted of Italians, Irish, Jews from Eastern Europe, Ukrainians, Poles, Slovaks.
-The churches were Welsh Baptist, Episcopalian, there was a Slovak Roman Catholic Church, there was a Polish Roman Catholic Church, a Ukrainian Greek Catholic church, an Irish Roman Catholic church.
+The churches were Welsh Baptist, Episcopalian, there was a Slovak Roman Catholic Church, there was a Polish Roman Catholic Church, a Ukrainian Greek Catholic Church, an Irish Roman Catholic Church.
 There were convents belonging to all the Catholic churches.
-There was a synagogue right next door to the Russian Orthodox church, which was cattycornered to the Polish Roman Catholic church.
+There was a synagogue right next door to the Russian Orthodox Church, which was catty-cornered to the Polish Roman Catholic Church.
 And everybody lived mixed up.
-There were no streets where every body was Irish, everybody was Jewish, everybody was Italian.
+There were no streets where everybody was Irish, everybody was Jewish, everybody was Italian.
 Houses were just totally mixed.
-You could have a Jewish family living next door to a Polish family living next door to a Ukrainian family - it made no difference.
+You could have a Jewish family living next door to a Polish family living next door to a Ukrainian family-it made no difference.
 And basically, we all mingled.

-Q: I was just thinking, when you put a synagogue, a Polish Catholic Church, a Russian Orthodox church - and these are, particularly on the Polish and Russian side, not the most tolerant towards the Jews back in those -
+Q: I was just thinking, when you put a synagogue, a Polish Catholic Church, a Russian Orthodox Church-and these are, particularly on the Polish and Russian side, not the most tolerant towards the Jews back in those-